pingcap/tidb/docs/design/2018-08-10-restore-dropped-table.md

 ## Abstract

-The proposal proposes to support `ADMIN RESTORE TABLE table_id` command, to restore the table that is dropped by faulty operation.
+This proposal proposes to support the `ADMIN RESTORE TABLE table_id` command, to restore the table that is dropped by a faulty operation.

 ## Background